 Rain

-Rain is the weather of feeling at its most charged, the image Taylor reaches for when emotion breaks open or a relationship turns.
-Its dominant register is disappointment, a dismal turn set against an earlier brightness: the rainy ending given to a perfect day, the blue sky painted over and turned to rain.
-But rain is rarely only sorrow in her writing.
-It carries the heightened romance of the kiss in the pouring rain, the cleansing relief of finally breathing once the rain comes down, the sense of something inevitable that falls whether the beloved is present or gone, and the sensory memory of how a street looks and smells once it has just rained.
-Set apart from the broader weather register of storms, snow, wind and drought, rain is the single condition she returns to most and bends to the widest range of feeling.
+Rain is the weather Taylor reaches for when feeling breaks open or a relationship turns.
+Most often it signals disappointment, a dismal turn set against an earlier brightness: the rainy ending given to a perfect day, the blue sky painted over and turned to rain.
+But it is rarely only sorrow.
+Rain also carries the heightened romance of a kiss in the downpour, the relief of finally breathing once it comes down, the sense of something that will fall whether the beloved is there or gone, and the plain sensory memory of how a street looks and smells just after it has rained.
+Set apart from the wider weather of storms, snow, wind and drought, rain is the single condition she returns to most, and the one she bends to the widest range of feeling.

-Rain carries the charge of feeling that cannot be held back, grief or longing or release that arrives like weather, beyond the speaker's choosing.
-Where it falls against a remembered brightness it marks loss; where she turns up into it, it washes something clean.
-Its recurring promise is that the rain will come regardless, and that what counts is who is standing in it beside her.
+Rain is feeling that cannot be held back: grief, longing or release that arrives like weather, beyond the speaker's choosing.
+Where it falls against a remembered brightness it marks loss; where she turns her face up into it, it washes something clean.
+Its quiet promise is that the rain comes regardless, and that what matters is who is standing in it beside her.

 Appears in 33 songs